Austrian business cycle theory: History

 Ludwig von Mises and Friedrich Hayek were two of the few economists who gave warning of a major economic crisis before the great crash of 1929.
 In February 1929, Hayek warned that a coming financial crisis was an unavoidable consequence of reckless monetary expansion.

 Austrian School economist Peter J. Boettke argued in the wake of the Great Recession that the Federal Reserve was making a mistake by not allowing consumer prices to fall.
 According to him, the Fed's policy of reducing interest rates to below-market-level when there was a chance of deflation in the early 2000s together with government policy of subsidizing homeownership resulted in unwanted asset inflation.
 Financial institutions leveraged up to increase their returns in the environment of below market interest rates.
 Boettke further argues that government regulation through credit rating agencies enabled financial institutions to act irresponsibly and invest in securities that would perform only if the prices in the housing market continued to rise.
 However, once the interest rates went back up to the market level, prices in the housing market began to fall and soon afterwards financial crisis ensued.
 Boettke attributed the failure to policy makers who assumed that they had the necessary knowledge to make positive interventions in the economy.
 The Austrian School view is that government attempts to influence markets prolong the process of needed adjustment and reallocation of resources to more productive uses.
 In this view bailouts serve only to distribute wealth to the well-connected, while long-term costs are borne out by the majority of the ill-informed public.

-Economist Steve H. Hanke identifies the 2007–2010 global financial crises as the direct outcome of the Federal Reserve Bank's interest rate policies as is predicted by the Austrian business cycle theory.
-Financial analyst Jerry Tempelman has also argued that the predictive and explanatory power of ABCT in relation to the global financial crisis has reaffirmed its status and perhaps cast into question the utility of mainstream theories and critiques.
+Economist Steve H. Hanke identifies the 2008 financial crisis as the direct outcome of the Federal Reserve Bank's interest rate policies as is predicted by the Austrian business cycle theory.
+Financial analyst Jerry Tempelman has also argued that the predictive and explanatory power of ABCT in relation to the 2008 financial crisis reaffirmed its status and perhaps cast into question the utility of mainstream theories and critiques.